dcavar/dcavar.github.io/README.md

 ## Events

-- I am organizing the [Quantum AI and NLP Conference 2025](https://qnlp.ai/) at Indiana University in August 2025.
+- I was organizing the [Quantum AI and NLP Conference 2025](https://qnlp.ai/) at Indiana University in August 2025.

 ## Activities